rinocloud/rinobot-docs/README.md

   <h2 class="logo-text-span">Rinobot</h2>
 </div>

-Rinobot monitors a folder on your PC, and syncs everything in that folder with [rinocloud](http://rinocloud.com).
+Rinobot is an app to automatic research data processing.

+It syncs everything in your folders with [rinocloud](http://rinocloud.com).
 It also lets you hook in packages to automatically process your data when it appears in the folder.